opral/monorepo/documentation/apps/ide-extension.md

 }
 ```

+#### Requirements:

+- Requires VS Code version 1.80.1 or higher.
+- Node.js version 16.17.1 or higher.

 ## Usage

 Just _highlight/select_ the text you want and hit `cmd .` or `ctrl +` (Quick Fix / Yellow Bulb) to open the **translate dialog** to provide a id for it.

+Hover over the message to see the tooltip with the translation.

-If something isn't working as expected, please join our [Discord](https://discord.gg/DEHKgmx2) or [create an issue](https://github.com/inlang/inlang/issues/new/choose).
+If something isn't working as expected, please join our [Discord](https://discord.gg/gdMPPWy57R) or [create an issue](https://github.com/inlang/inlang/issues/new/choose).
 We are happy to help!

 ## Configuration